-- p EFPIA recommendation; - p Principles for the use of digital channels; - p EFPIA Guideline on a Quality Framework Principles in Lifelong Learning in Healthcare.
+- EFPIA recommendation; - Principles for the use of digital channels; - EFPIA Guideline on a Quality Framework Principles in Lifelong Learning in Healthcare; - EFPIA guidelines applicable to solutions provided to patients.

-\ APPLICABILITY OF THE EFPIA CODE
+APPLICABILITY OF THE EFPIA CODE

 The EFPIA Code sets out the minimum standards which EFPIA considers must apply.
 In a manner compatible with their respective national laws and regulations, Member Associations must, at a minimum, adopt in their National Codes provisions no less rigorous than the provisions contained in the EFPIA Code.
 Member Associations are encouraged to tailor their National Codes to adapt to national conditions and to adopt additional provisions which might extend further than the minimum standards included in the EFPIA Code.